lok0611006/demo-delta/README.md

 # demo-delta
-thid is a Demo for Git &amp; Github class
+thid is a Demo for Git &amp; Github class.